Variations of Renormalized Volume for Minimal Submanifolds of Poincare-Einstein Manifolds: Graphical Asymptotic Expansion

-Where $\partial_{z_i}$ is a Fermi coordinate basis for the normal bundle with respect to the compactified metric and $H_{\gamma}$ is the mean curvature of $\gamma \subseteq \partial M$, and $m \geq 2$. \end{lemma2} We now want to iterate this argument to get an even expansion up to $m$, with a potential log term when $m$ is odd. \nl \nl \textbf{Proof of Theorem \ref{AsymptoticExpansion}}: \nl We first do $m$ even.
+This is valid when $m \geq 3$ since we absorb $K x^{m}$ into $O(x^3)$.
+Converting back to $u^i = x \hat{u}^i$, this process gives an explicit formula for $u_2^i(s)$. \nl \nl We now want to iterate this argument to get an even expansion up to $m$, with a potential log term when $m$ is odd. \nl \nl \textbf{Proof of Theorem \ref{AsymptoticExpansion}}: \nl We first do $m$ even.
 Assume the inductive hypothesis of

 where $p_{2k-1}^i$ is an odd polynomial in $x$ of order $2k-1$ with coefficient depending smoothly on $s$ and $f^i \in \mathcal{A}$.
 Further assume

 We have established the base case, $k = 0$ with $p_0^i = 0$ and $a_2^i= \frac{1}{2(m-1)} H_{\gamma}^i $.
 For higher values of $k$, we can expand